-McKinsey predicts that artificial intelligence technology will add as much as $4.4 trillion in annual revenue annually.
+What is the ROI of AI?
+McKinsey predicts that AI ROI will total as much as $4.4 trillion in annual revenue.
 To put that figure into perspective, the total GDP of the United Kingdom in 2023 was $2.8 trillion.

 The global impact of artificial intelligence is unignorable.
 Considering the vast array of potential use cases, with major industries like tech, finance, healthcare, and customer services all set to see rampant gains, AI won’t be going anywhere anytime soon.

 Although AI holds incredible potential, businesses must understand how to implement it effectively to achieve true success.
-Organizations can measure the impact of AI on their operations by using several AI KPIs (Key Performance Indicators).
+Organizations can measure AI ROI in their operations by using several AI KPIs (Key Performance Indicators).

 By pairing AI's explosive potential with a steady and measured KPI-first approach, businesses can hit the ground running, integrating and generating ROI from AI as soon as possible.

-Key performance indicators are a core aspect of any business deployment, allowing teams to track progress, prove ROI, and monitor efficacy.
+Key performance indicators (KPIs) are a core aspect of any business deployment.
+They allow teams to track progress, prove ROI, and monitor efficacy.
 AI KPIs are no different, providing critical insight into the success of AI integrations.

 When surveyed by MIT Sloan in their Global Executive AI Survey, 70% of business leaders state that clear KPIs are vital for sustained business success.

 AI KPIs won’t look the same for every organization.
-Your AI KPIs should reflect the main business objectives you hold.
+Your AI KPIs should reflect your main business objectives.
 Here are some potential KPIs you could focus on:

-However, it is crucial to avoid creating an overly long list of AI KPIs.
+However, avoiding creating an overly long list to measure AI ROI is crucial.
 Just like with overall business KPIs, focus on quality over quantity.
 According to Parth Kulkarni, a Finance Leader at Adobe, businesses should focus on quality over quantity when defining their KPIs.
 After making a short list of potential options, organizations can then apply the SMART Framework to find the most fitting KPIs.

 Following the SMART framework (Specific, Measurable, Achievable, Relevant, and Time-bound) will ensure your chosen KPIs are clear, actionable, and directly tied to your strategic goals.